 Formal rehab treatment programs help ease the discomfort and dangers of Klonopin withdrawal.
 Patients may feel a little anxious and nervous, for example, and sleep might be hard to come by during detox.
 They might also feel slightly jittery and restless, but they will also benefit from a safer, healthier detox process.

 “Seventeen years.
 That is how long I’ve battled benzodiazepines and other drugs.
 I started partying when I was young.
 I was listless and bored and had no clue who I was or who I wanted to be… I will have 90 days being drug free, and for the first time it is by my own choice… The moral of my story?
 If I can do it, so can anyone.”

 The best way for anyone to recover from a Klonopin addiction involves enrolling in a professional treatment program.
-There’s no need to get sober before this enrollment.
+There’s no need to get sober before entering treatment.
 In fact, that’s not preferable.
 Instead, people should enter the program with the drug still active inside their bodies.

 The speed at which this tapering process takes place is deeply dependent on the amount of Klonopin the person has been taking.
-Someone who has an extensive abuse history might be accustomed to taking large doses of Klonopin on a daily basis and might have extensive damage to recover from.
+Someone who has an extensive substance use or benzodiazepine use history might be accustomed to taking large doses of Klonopin on a daily basis and might have to recover from previous extensive damage.
 A person like this might need two or even three months in order to withdraw completely.
 On the other hand, someone new to Klonopin might only need a few weeks to walk through the same process.

 It’s reasonable for people to be worried when they enter a detox program for Klonopin.
 It’s important to remember that the medical professionals who run these programs have the expertise required to ensure that things run smoothly.
 With this kind of help, there’s no need to be afraid.